mrowdy/slemgrim.github.io/_posts/2016-03-17-kickstart-into-server-push.md

-The experimental [mod_http2](https://httpd.apache.org/docs/2.4/mod/mod_http2.html) apache module introduces the [H2Push Directive](https://httpd.apache.org/docs/2.4/mod/mod_http2.html#h2push) which toggles the usage of the HTTP/2 server push protocol feature and is used in your <VirtualHost> section.
+The experimental [mod_http2](https://httpd.apache.org/docs/2.4/mod/mod_http2.html) apache module introduces the [H2Push Directive](https://httpd.apache.org/docs/2.4/mod/mod_http2.html#h2push) which toggles the usage of the HTTP/2 server push protocol feature and is used in your &lt;VirtualHost&gt; section.

 You have to write all your pushes as `Link` entries inside the response [headers](https://httpd.apache.org/docs/2.4/mod/mod_headers.html).